getBoolean/ebook2kavita/README.md

 # jln2kavita

-Converts an EPUB folder structure to a Kavita folder structure, adding required metadata and repairing malformed EPUB files.
+Converts an eBook folder structure to a Kavita folder structure, adding required metadata and repairing malformed EPUB files.

 ## Features

-- Groups `.epub` files into Kavita series based on subfolders and filenames
+- Groups ebook files into Kavita series based on subfolders and filenames
 - Repair malformed `.epub` files. *(Note: in rare cases this may be very slow)*
+- Convert non-EPUB files to EPUB (See [Supported file extensions](#supported-file-extensions))
 - Automatically run Calibre plugin [DeDRM](https://github.com/noDRM/DeDRM_tools) *(only if installed)*

 ## Requirements